Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 - The higher the pH, the more basic the substance.

 The pH of the liquid in soil controls the colour of the red cabbages that are growing in the soil.
-Anthocyanins inside red cabbage are red in an acidic solution, purple in a neutral solution and blue in a basic solution.
+Anthocyanins inside red cabbage are red in an acidic solution, purple in a neutral solution, and blue in a basic solution.
 A little vinegar added to the container in which red cabbage is cooking will keep the cabbage red, since vinegar contains acetic acid.

 Thirty-six different anthocyanins have been found in red cabbage.
-Lab experiments have shown several potentially useful effects of these anthocyanins.
-In test tube reactions they are antioxidants.
+Lab experiments have shown several potentially useful effects of these chemicals.
+In test tube reactions, they are antioxidants.
 One experiment showed that red cabbage anthocyanins protected nerve cells from damage in lab dishes and may have a useful role to play in the treatment of Alzheimer’s disease.
 This is a hopeful discovery, but it needs to be confirmed by other scientists.
 In addition, it’s not known if anthocyanins have the same effect inside the brain as they do in lab equipment.
 Clinical trials in humans are required.

 Red cabbage juice has also been found to reduce inflammation, possibly due to protein components in the juice as well as the anthocyanins.
-In addition, some of the anthocyanins in red cabbage may have benefits similar to those in other vegetables and in fruits.
+In addition, some of the anthocyanins in the cabbage may have benefits similar to those in other vegetables and in fruits.
 Tests on humans are needed.
 Red cabbage is still a nutritious food, though, even without benefits from its pigments.
 It's a great idea to include it in the diet.

 Nutritional Benefits of Red Cabbage